Conformal Prediction Sets for Instance Segmentation: Why the naive best parameter baseline has low coverage

-Like our paper’s method, both LTT and CRC are conformal methods that generate model predictions by varying a tunable parameter.
-However, while our method outputs a confidence set of multiple parameter values, both LTT and CRC output a single parameter value that results in sufficiently high coverage on the calibration dataset.
-The disadvantage of these methods is that there does not always exist a single parameter value that results in accurate predictions for most calibration points.
+While our conformal method outputs a confidence set of multiple parameter values, the naive best parameter baseline outputs the single parameter value that results in the highest coverage on the calibration dataset.
+The disadvantage of the naive best parameter method is that there does not always exist a single parameter value that results in accurate predictions for most calibration points.
 In particular, in our instance segmentation setting, there does not always exist a single parameter value that results in mask predictions with high IoU for $(1-\alpha)$ fraction of the calibration points.
-Thus, using LTT or CRC will return an error (or the empty set) when attempting to guarantee high coverage on the test set.
-In such scenarios where LTT or CRC does not return a prediction, our feasible LTT/CRC baseline instead uses the value of $T$ that results in the highest percentage of predictions with IoU greater than the user specified threshold.
+Thus, the naive best parameter baseline often cannot guarantee high coverage on the test set.

 As an illustrative example (Figure \ref{fig:single-parameter-baseline}), we take the field delineation dataset and plot the fraction of calibration predictions with IoU greater than $\tau = 0.7$ at each single parameter value $T$ (which ranges from 0 to 1).
 The target coverage for the field delineation example in our paper was $(1-\alpha) = 0.8$, shown as a red line in the figure.
 We see that there is no single parameter value that attains the target coverage of 80\% on the calibration set; the best parameter value ($T=0.24$) results in about 67\% coverage.
-Since our feasible LTT/CRC baseline only outputs a single parameter value, it will fail to reach the target coverage on the calibration set and are thus unlikely to reach the target coverage on the test set.
-In contrast, our method constructs a set of multiple parameter values such that for about 80\% of the test points, at least one value will result in high IoU.
+Since the naive best parameter baseline only outputs a single parameter value, it will fail to reach the target coverage on the calibration set and is thus unlikely to reach the target coverage on the test set.
+In contrast, our conformal method constructs a set of multiple parameter values such that for about 80\% of the test points, at least one value will result in high IoU.